Colorado Springs Child Custody Lawyer

 Child custody allocation can be requested when:

-• One parent wishes to formalize the parenting relationship or wishes to obtain an enforceable court order to avoid uncertainty, conflict, or bullying of the other parent.
+- One parent wishes to formalize the parenting relationship or wishes to obtain an enforceable court order to avoid uncertainty, conflict, or bullying by the other parent.

 Understanding the Child Custody Process